 4. Structure the Pricing of Your Program Correctly

-One of the biggest objections I face with bringing in only high-value clients in my coaching programs is revenue.
-“Ted, you can’t make a lot of money if you have only few clients.”
+One of the biggest objections I face with bringing in only high-value clients in my career coaching programs is revenue.
+“Ted, you can’t make a lot of money if you have only a few clients.”

 5. Learn How to Make a High-End Offer

 For a lot of people, charging clients thousands of dollars for a group coaching program seems unfair and frightening.
 What if they don’t believe you?
 How can you convince them to pay a huge amount of money?

 Again, when you have dream clients, it’s the least of your concerns.
 Additionally, it’s important you know your worth.
 Look inside you and know what you can truly offer in group coaching then you’ll understand you may have even been undercharging all along.

 Most of all, you need to know how to make a high-end offer, whether you’re doing live or online events.
 My techniques and coaching process will help bust the common myth new speakers don’t deserve to charge a lot.

 Build an even better connection with your clients by watching my video below:

 These are simple, doable group career coaching program techniques you should apply as soon as possible.
 They can help you feel more confident and sure about not only your expertise but also your worth, your message, and your ability to provide transformation in other people’s lives.

 What are your personal tips on how to influence people in the business world?
 Share your thoughts with me in the comments section below.